-Goodwill amounts to NOK 284 019 thousand as of 31 December 2021 and is material to the financial statements.
+Goodwill amounts to NOK 284 019 thousand on 31 December 2022 and is material to the financial statements

-Valuation of goodwill, and the corresponding impairment test is key to our audit because of the amounts involved and the effect it would have on the financial statements if an impairment should have been recognized.
-Further, an impairment test is complex, making it prone to inherent errors, and management's use of assumptions, including estimation of future revenue and cost is judgmental.
+Valuation of goodwill, and the corresponding impairment test was key to our audit because of the amounts involved and the effect it would have on the financial statements if an impairment should have been recognized.
+Further, an impairment test is prone to an inherent risk of error due to its complexity and the required level of management judgement related to assumptions such as future revenue and cost.

 We refer to note 2 and note 7 where management explain their impairment testing and the rationale for the assumption substantiating the value of goodwill.
-We obtained and reviewed the company's impairment assessment of goodwill.
+We obtained and reviewed the Group's impairment assessment.
 The impairment assessment comprises identifying cash generating units (CGU's) and key assumptions made by management.
-We assessed the model to be a valuation model based on discounted cash flows containing the elements required by IFRS.
-We tested whether the model made mathematical calculations as expected.
+We assessed and found that the valuation model, which was based on discounted future cash flows, contained the elements required by IFRS.
+We also tested whether the model made mathematical calculations as expected.

 We challenged management's use of assumptions on future revenue and costs.
-This was done by comparing the data in the model to historical financial data, future budgets approved by management and other obtainable market information such as relevant benchmarks for growth.
+This was done by comparing the data in the model to historical financial data, budgets approved by management and other market information such as benchmarks for growth.
 We also assessed historical accuracy by comparing last year's expectations for revenue to what was achieved in the financial year.
 We found that they compared reasonably well.

-We compared the discount rate to empirical data and expectations of future interest rates, relevant risk mark-up and debt ratio.
+We compared the discount rate to empirical data and expectations of future interest rates, risk premium and debt ratio.
 We found the used discount rate to be reasonable.

-We read the disclosures in note 7 and found that the information regarding the valuation model, the assumptions and the discount rate was adequate.
+We read the disclosures in notes 2 and 7 and found that the information regarding the valuation model, the assumptions applied, including the discount rate, was adequate.